 This is, to the authors’ knowledge, the first study that examines if the ranking in stringency of regulation – global bonds have the most stringent regulations and Eurobonds have the most lenient regulations – is consistent with an ordinal choice by firms.
 The authors also explore if this ranking is monotonic in all determinants or there are firm-specific features which make firms unlikely to borrow in a given market.
 Finally, the authors analyze if there are any changes in the debt-choice behavior of firms after the global financial crisis.

-Fuertes, A. and Serena, J. (2018), "How firms borrow in international bond markets: Securities regulation and market segmentation", Journal of Financial Regulation and Compliance, Vol. 26 No. 1, pp. 135-169. https://doi.org/10.1108/JFRC-11-2016-0100
+Fuertes, A. and Serena, J.M.
+(2018), "How firms borrow in international bond markets: Securities regulation and market segmentation", Journal of Financial Regulation and Compliance, Vol. 26 No. 1, pp. 135-169. https://doi.org/10.1108/JFRC-11-2016-0100

 Emerald Publishing Limited